NadaAlsaid/Smart_Parking/README.md

   - Shows status of every spot
 - Ultrasonic sensor
   - Detect car on spot or not
+- Led
+  - Turn on if spot is empty
 - Buzzer
   - Turn on enter or exit car from parking
 - Servo